Graduate Satisfactory Academic Progress Policy

 Students who are academically dismissed for a second time are not eligible for reinstatement.

-- place the student in warning status;
+- place the student in extended academic warning status;

-- impose specific conditions for subsequent enrollments, such as requiring a reduced academic load or requiring enrollment in courses to build academic skills; and/or
+- impose specific conditions for subsequent enrollments, such as requiring a reduced academic load or requiring enrollment in courses to build academic skills;

-- specify individual expectations for earning credit
+- specify individual expectations for earning credit; and/or

 Students who have been reinstated after academic dismissal and who have received financial aid (NYS or federal) in the past are not automatically eligible for such aid again.